 Establish an interview protocol!

-- Collect bios of guests in advance.
+- Collect guest biographies in advance.

 - Warm up your guests in advance with pre-interview questions.